J-JLucas/Discord-AI/README.md

 ```bash
 node index.js
 ```
-Invite your bot to a server and start a conversation!:
+Invite your bot to a server and start a conversation:
 ```
 @YourBotName hello, how are you doing?
 ```
-it will call your local model via the Ollama API and reply with the response.
+It will call your local model via the Ollama API and reply with the response.

 ## 🧩 Custom Ollama Models